Monitor your cost with AWS Budgets

 AWS Budgets creation

-1. Open the AWS Cost Management console and choose AWS Budgets after logging into the AWS Management console
+1. Open the AWS Cost Management console and choose AWS Budgets after logging into the AWS Management console.

-3. Click Next after selecting Cost budget from the budget type.
+3. Click Next after selecting Cost Budget from the budget type.

 5. Now, click on “Add an alert threshold”.

-(i) Set the Threshold in the Set alert threshold section by entering the amount that must be achieved in order to notify.
-This quantity can be express as an absolute value or as a percentage.
 Let’s imagine you have a budget of $15,000 to work with.
-Enter $7,500 as an absolute figure and 50 as a percentage value to be notified when the budget is decreases to $7,500.
+Enter $7,500 as an absolute figure and 50 as a percentage value to be notified when the budget decreases to $7,500.

 (ii) Aside from that, you can now choose your notification preferences, which is optional.
 You have to choose between Amazon SNS Alerts and Amazon Chatbot Alerts.